 Employability is a key issue for students and Higher Education Institutions and a key component of employability is possessing the skills a role requires.
-In the environmental sciences, fieldwork has been shown to provide an opportunity for students to develop employability-enhancing technical and transferable skills.
+In the environmental sciences, fieldwork provides an opportunity for students to develop employability-enhancing technical and transferable skills.
 However, students can have difficulty identifying the transferable skills they develop both during fieldwork and throughout their degree programmes.
-We investigated whether different pedagogical approaches to fieldwork (in which staff or students design the field investigations) influenced the skills that students developed and identified.
-Additionally, we explored whether students recognised that skills developed during fieldwork might enhance their employability, which was previously unclear.
-Collecting data daily throughout three residential field courses provided a novel approach to assessing student perceptions of skills development through fieldwork as much previous research has focused on post-course data collection.
-Overall, students recognised technical skills more frequently than transferable skills and were able to link their skills development to their future employability.
+We investigated whether different pedagogical approaches to fieldwork (staff-led and student-directed) influenced student’s perception of skill-development.
+Additionally, we explored whether students recognised that skills developed during fieldwork might enhance their employability.
+Overall, students recognised technical skills more frequently than transferable skills.
 However, when fieldwork investigations were staff-led, students recognised more technical skills, but when students designed their fieldwork investigations themselves they recognised more transferable skills.
+Upon reflection, students were readily able to link skill-development to employability.
 We suggest that to maximise the skills development benefits of fieldwork, field courses should include a variety of fieldwork teaching designs to allow students to develop the widest array of skills possible.
 Additionally, students should be encouraged to reflect on their experiences throughout a field course as reflection is thought to aid their ability to recognise how their skills have developed.

 |Journal Article Type||Article|

 |Acceptance Date||Oct 9, 2019|

 |Publication Date||Nov 22, 2019|